Omarosa Manigault Newman: Personal life

 On August 13, 2010, Newman confirmed that she was dating actor Michael Clarke Duncan, whom she had met in the produce section of a Whole Foods supermarket.
 In July 2012, she found Duncan in cardiac arrest and performed CPR.
 Though Newman was able to resuscitate him, he never fully recovered from the heart attack and died on September 3, 2012, after two months in the hospital.
 Seven months after his death and according to Duncan's family and friends, Newman was under suspicion of changing his will and testament.
 Duncan's family and friends also claimed that she lied about her engagement, and sold Duncan's belongings without the family's knowledge.

 She married John Allen Newman on April 8, 2017, at Trump's Washington, D.C., hotel in the Presidential Ballroom of the Old Post Office Pavilion.
 After the wedding, Newman took her bridal party to do a photo shoot in the White House, but she was unable to post her photos because of concerns over ethics and security.
 John Newman is the senior pastor of The Sanctuary at Mt.
 Calvary, a church in Jacksonville, Florida.

-Omarosa is currently attending Southern University Law Center and competed at the 2022 and 2023 Case Classic Mock Trial Competition against Hannah Sylvester and Spencer Conley.
+In 2022 and 2023, she competed in the Case Classic Mock Trial Competition against Hannah Sylvester and Spencer Conley.
 In 2023, she also competed at Bloomberg Law Presents: The Crimson Cup.
-In 2025 she competed at the Phi Alpha Delta Mock Trial Competition against Victoria Carroll and Alex Maria.
+In 2025, she won "Outstanding Witness" at the Phi Alpha Delta Mock Trial Competition awards with the Tureaud Chapter, Team 1.
+On May 17, 2025, Omarosa completed studies at the Southern University Law Center with a JD/MBA (dual degree).